dr-leo/pandaSDMX/doc/intro.rst

 Running the test suite
 ---------------------------------------------------------

-The test suite is contained in the repo on github, not in the source distribution.
+The test suite is contained in the source distribution.
 It is recommended to run the tests with py.test.